Workshop on Online Abuse and Harms

 • Important Dates

-ARR reviewed submission due: April 10, 2025
+ARR reviewed submission due: August 3, 2026

-Notification of acceptance: April 17, 2025
+Notification of acceptance: August 15, 2026

-Camera-ready papers due: May 16, 2025
+Camera-ready papers due: September 10, 2026

 Overview

 Digital technologies have brought significant benefits to society, transforming how people connect, communicate, and interact.
 However, these same technologies have also enabled the widespread dissemination and amplification of abusive and harmful content, such as hate speech, harassment, and misinformation.
 Given the sheer volume of content shared online, addressing abuse and harm at scale requires the use of computational tools.
 Yet, detecting and moderating online abuse remains a complex task, fraught with technical, social, legal, and ethical challenges.
-The 9th Workshop on Online Abuse and Harms (WOAH) invites paper submissions from a diverse range of fields, including but not limited to natural language processing, machine learning, computational social science, law, political science, psychology, sociology, and cultural studies.
-We explicitly encourage interdisciplinary research, technical and non-technical contributions, and submissions that focus on under-resourced languages.
-Non-archival papers and civil society reports are also welcome.
-Topics covered by WOAH include, but are not limited to:

 Submission